 Do a Phone Screening

-You may want to do a phone screening to dig in a little deeper.
-You can ask what types of projects are they working on and have they worked on in the past.
+You can ask what types of projects they are working on and have worked on in the past.
 Do they have favorite types of projects to work on?
 What excites them about this role?
-You want to understand why they interested in your company and working with you versus for someone else.
+You want to understand why they are interested in your company and working with you rather than someone else.

 Some other great questions include: How would you describe your communication style?
 How do you keep yourself organized?
 What would your current and previous supervisor tell me about you in one sentence?